ClaireH03/105-Unit-3/README.md

 # 105-Unit-3
-This is a repository containing County Health Data from 2014.
+This is a repository containing a subset of County Health Data from 2014.
+This subset includes information about County, Children in Poverty, Populations that are not Proficient in English, and Median household income.

  ## What is in this repository?
 This repository contains the following: